VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter06.md

 detail, making it convenient for the users to further understand the details of buttons, thus buttons can be used more flexibly.

-- Class hierarchical relation related to buttons
+Class hierarchical relation related to buttons:
 - [`mWidget`](MStudioMGNCSV1dot0PGENP2C3#mWidget)
    - [`mButton`](MiniGUIProgGuidePart2Chapter06#mButton.md)
       - [`mCheckButton`](MiniGUIProgGuidePart2Chapter06#m_CheckButton.md)